smoorf123/Blender-Python-Denoiser/README.md

 -   Image denoising while preserving sharp edges: TVD is particularly useful for images with complex textures or fine details where preserving sharp edges is crucial.

 -   Real-time image and video processing: TVD using split-Bregman optimization can be applied in real-time scenarios where noise reduction is required without sacrificing image quality.

+### Wavelet Denoising

+Wavelet denoising is an advanced technique used to reduce noise in images by exploiting the properties of wavelet transforms.
+It involves decomposing an image into different frequency bands using wavelet analysis and selectively removing noise from these bands.

+The noise reduction process in wavelet denoising occurs in two main steps: decomposition and thresholding.

+-   Decomposition: The image is decomposed into wavelet coefficients using a wavelet transform.

+-   Thresholding: The wavelet coefficients in the high-frequency bands are analyzed, and a thresholding operation is applied to identify and suppress noise.

+Wavelet denoising offers several advantages, including the ability to preserve edges and fine details while effectively reducing noise.

+Use cases for wavelet denoising include:

+-   Image denoising while preserving details: Wavelet denoising is particularly useful when noise reduction is required without sacrificing important image details.

+-   Compression and transmission applications: Wavelet denoising can be applied as a preprocessing step before compression or transmission of images.